 Making an investment in direct hires

-When it comes to paying international employees, the opposite end of the spectrum from independent contractors is direct hires.
+When learning how to pay international employees, the opposite end of the spectrum from independent contractors is direct hires.
 For an organization to hire international employees directly, it must first have a legal entity established in the country where the employees are located.
 Once the entity is up and running, and employment/employee ready, paying international employees becomes part of the company’s normal payroll operations.

 Establishing an entity in a country and becoming employment/employee is a substantial investment in time and money.
 Depending on the country, there are rules and requirements for functions like banking, insurance, taxes, HR expertise, facilities and contracts, and each has its own timeline that’s often out of the organization’s control.
 And after the initial costs of setting up the entity, there are, of course, costs associated with maintaining the entity.